enonic/old-xp-doc/doc/getting-started/my-first-app.rst

   * Supports: "Country" (selected from the list of content types)

 4. In the Live Edit panel on the right, select the "Hello Region" controller.
-5. Open the context panel (activated from the gear button in the toolbar).
+5. Open the context panel (activated from the cog button in the toolbar).
-6. Drag a "Part" into the empty region and select the "country" part.
+6. Under the "Insert" tab, drag and drop a "Part" into the empty region.
-7. Save
+7. Select the "country" part from the dropdown.
+(You may need to close the context panel to see the dropdown.)
+8. Click "Save draft" in the toolbar and close the tab.

-Every "Country" you create will now use this template by default.
+Every "Country" content you create will now use this template by default.

 ..
 TIP:: The "Support" property is the key.
 A page template will support rendering of the content types specified here.

-Try this out by creating a few new countries in your site.
+- Try this out by creating a few new countries in your site.
+Make sure you click the "Hello World" site before clicking "New" in the toolbar.
+Every content you create will exist as a child of the content that is selected in the content pane.

 Update Favorite Country
 ------------------------